SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Dynamic spectra (freqtime), complex visibilities (polarization x baseline x frequency x time) and imaging products (freq x time x space x space)
 * Relies on CASA, not ported to Python 3.7+, then SunCASA depends on SunPy 2
 * EOVSASpectrogram class which subclassed from radiospectra and is in development
-* Pure python development of reading measurment sets into Dask arrays (without needing CASA) see: https://casa-formats-io.readthedocs.io/en/latest/ :tada:
+* Pure python development of reading measurement sets into Dask arrays (without needing CASA) see: https://casa-formats-io.readthedocs.io/en/latest/ :tada:
 * Also developing pygsfit for fitting gyrosynchrotron emission.
 Its a widget based tool to visualize and analyse high-dimensional radio spectral imaging data.
 Spectral fitting based on GS and thermal emission model.
     * The fitting capability is available outside the GUI, it is also CLI